James Thomas Bingham

 The choral program flourished at KC and during his ten years of leadership the choir grew in prestige and traveled extensively.
 Bingham then returned to the United States to complete doctoral studies at AU.
 While there he served as organist and choir director at the First Congregational Church of Benton Harbor, Michigan.
 He accepted the position at AUC in 1985, having graduated from AU with a Ph.D. in education in 1984.
 Following nine years at AUC, he began his work at WAU.

-Bingham's choirs have recorded and toured extensively, performing in major concert halls, cathedrals, and churches in Australia, Canada, China, Europe, the Far East, the Middle East, South Africa, and the United States.
-Like his prior choirs, the Columbia Collegiate Chorale and the Pro Musica of Columbia Union College have performed to both national and international acclaim.
+Bingham's choirs recorded and toured extensively, performing in major concert halls, cathedrals, and churches in Australia, Canada, China, Europe, the Far East, the Middle East, South Africa, and the United States.
+Like his prior choirs, the Columbia Collegiate Chorale and the Pro Musica of Washington Adventist University performed to both national and international acclaim.

-Bingham arranges, orchestrates, and composes music for various combinations of instruments and voices.
+Bingham has arranged, orchestrated, and composed music for various combinations of instruments and voices.
 Of particular note is his composition Requiem, which was premiered in March 1999.
-A more recent work, Procession and Carols, A Christmas Suite for Women’s Chorus and Harp, a seven movement composition, was published by Hinshaw Music in 2012.
+A more recent work, Procession and Carols, A Christmas Suite for Women's Chorus and Harp, a seven movement composition, was published by Hinshaw Music in 2012.

 Bingham received the prestigious Visionary Award for Excellence in the Musical Arts and Humanities given at the WAU Inaugural Visionary Gala, a black tie event held at the Congressional Country Club in September 2013.
 Just prior to receiving the award, the university president, Weymouth Spence, announced that the recital hall to be built in stage two of the Music Building will be known as the James T. Bingham Recital Hall.